jython/jython.github.io/jython-3-mvp.md

     * attention needed to which libraries are on the path

 * Not MVP: Runs on Android 8.0 API level 26:
-  * Android 8.0 API level 26 is known to support `j.l.invoke`.
+  * Android 8.0 API level 26 is the first known to support `j.l.invoke`.
   * Constraint on run-time class creation precludes:
     * Compilation from Python to JVM byte code at run-time (`exec()`).
     * Certain approaches to implementation in detail.